danieleftodi/vxw7-bsp-raspberry-pi/README.md

 The building process comprises three parts, U-Boot, VSB project and VIP project.
 A Wind River-compiled U-boot image had been added into this BSP, you can use it directly.
 Alternatively, you can get the U-Boot code from related official server.
-The building processes of these three parts are all described in target.txt.
-Target.txt can be found under rpi_3-W.X.Y.Z directory.
+The building processes of these three parts are all described in target.txt. target.txt can be found under rpi_3/ directory.

 ### Drivers